 Dat.
 Viterbii II kal.
 Octob.
 Pontificatus nostri an.
 1.

-The new Pope's solution was to set up an inquisition, with the Bishop of Sabina, Bertrand de Saint Martin, in charge, to demand confessions (not sacramental confessions, but public confessions) from the guilty parties.
+The new Pope's solution was to set up an inquisition (he was, after all, a Dominican), with the Bishop of Sabina, Bertrand de Saint Martin, in charge, to demand confessions (not sacramental confessions, but public confessions) from the guilty parties.
 They had one week from the publication of the decree (September 30) to turn themselves in.
 Otherwise they faced suspension from their benefices.
 He also appointed his Vice-Chancellor and his Auditor and one of his chaplains to launch an investigation, the results of which could lead to excommunication.
 The most interesting feature of the incident is the nature of the targets of the inquiry.
 The Pope is particularly angry at the scriptores and other curiales: nonnullorum, ut dicitur praelatorum, ac aliorum inferioris conditionis et status novissimae vacationis Ecclesiae Romanae tempore in curia nostra praesentium; ac specialiter scriptorum nostrorum,et procuratorum, aliorumque curiam ipsam sequentium.
 This was a revolt of the bureaucrats, it seems.
 Why were they insisting on a proper enclosed Conclave, according to the Constitution of Gregory X?
 Perhaps they wanted a quick result, so that they could get back to the lucrative business of producing papal documents.
 If there were to be another Conclave like 1268-1271, then the entire papal machine would grind to a halt, no benefices, no preferments, no petitions, no bulls, no graces, no annulments, no money.
 Moreover, the Curia had been peripatetic for an entire year, which cannot have been a pleasant experience, especially given the weather conditions.

-On the same day, John XXI issued a bull, addressing the matter of the Conclave.
+On the same day, John XXI issued another bull, addressing the matter of the Conclave.
 The Bull itself, dated September 30, 1276, makes it clear: (1) that Adrian V had suspended Pope Gregory's bull Ubi periculum; (2) that five cardinals, including Peter himself, had vouched for the fact in writing; (3) that some persons had dared to reject their testimony.
 He therefore announced that Adrian V had indeed revoked the bull and that the revocation was valid [Registres de Nicolaus IV, I, 2167; Potthast 21151; Tomassetti, Bullarium Romanum IV, pp. 37-38]:

 et quamvis post eius obitum nos et dicti fratres, qui tunc supererant, et praesentes etiam in Romana Curia, suspensionem huiusmodi non solum verbis, sed litteris etiam nostro et eorundem sigillis munitis, concorditer testaremur; nonnulli tamen corda contumacia in damnatam superbiam erigentes, adhibere fidem nostro testimonio contempserunt; alias etiam infrunitis animis suggerentes huiusmodi nostro testimonio non esse credendum; quamquam insuper aliquorum habet assertio, eundem praedecessorem Adrianum in lecto aegritudinis decumbentem suspensionem revocasse praedictam; nos tamen et iidem fratres frequentes et diligentes super hoc inter nos collationes habuimus; et non solum ab iis, qui revocationis huiusmodi conscii dicebantur, sed ab aliis eiusdem praedecessoris Adriani familiaribus et aliis etiam studuimus veritatem frequentissime indagare; nec invenimus eundem praedecessorem Adrianum ad revocationem praedictam aliquatenus verbo vel literis processisse.